Academic Calendar 2024-2025

 4. Notes

 A. A maximum of 6.00 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan requirements.
-This includes courses in BMED, COMM, GLPH, HSCI, LAW, NURS, and courses in the Faculty of Engineering and Applied Science.
+This includes courses in BMED, COMM, GLPH, HSCI, LAW, NURS, and courses offered by Smith Engineering.

 The following lists contain courses offered through other Departments.
 In accordance with Academic Regulation 2.6 (Access to Classes), students do not have enrolment priority in all of these courses.
 Access to these courses may only be made available during the Open Enrolment period, and then only if space permits.